gatsbyjs/gatsby/docs/docs/reference/release-notes/v2.30/index.md

 - [Query on Demand and Lazy Images: Generally available](#query-on-demand-and-lazy-images-generally-available) - improves `gatsby develop` bootup time
 - [gatsby-plugin-sass v3](#gatsby-plugin-sass300) - use the latest `sass-loader` and `Dart Sass` by default
+- [Server Side Rendering (SSR) in development](#server-side-rendering-ssr-in-development) — helps you find and fix many build errors in development.
+We're starting a partial release of this feature to 5% of users.

 And several impactful updates in the new [`gatsby-plugin-image`](#gatsby-plugin-image050-beta) (beta):